 The protocol's transport attribute will implement the twisted.internet.interfaces.IUDPTransport interface.
-Notice that the host argument should be an IP address, not a hostname.
+Notice that addr argument to self.transport.write should be a tuple with IP address and port number.
+First element of tuple must be ip address and not a hostname.
 If you only have the hostname use reactor.resolve() to resolve the address (see twisted.internet.interfaces.IReactorCore.resolve).